lovelyscientist/rna-seq-vae/README.md

    * latent space size
    * batch size, learning rate (epochs number should be determined with early stopping)
    * number of additional dense layers, number of neurons in each additional layer
-- [ ] Conditional VAE model (multiple conditions?)
+- [x] Conditional VAE model (one of conditions: tissue or age)
 - [ ] b-VAE model (MSE / KL-divergence weight in the loss function)
 - [ ] Correlated VAE (https://arxiv.org/pdf/1905.05335.pdf)

-- `model.py ` - Layers and properties of the neural network
+- `torch_model.py ` - Layers and properties of the neural network
 - `gtex_loder.py` - Loading gene expression dataset
-- `vae_training.py` - Model Training and Testing
+- `torch_training.py` - Model training and testing

-`python3 vae_training.py` to start the generation algorithm
+`python3 torch_training.py` to start the generation algorithm

 `tensorboard --logdir logs/run{number_of_run}` to start tensorboard